Nietzschean affirmation: Derridean interpretation

-Essentially, Derrida not only fosters Nietzsche's work but evolves it within the sphere of language; in doing so, Derrida acquires and employs Nietzsche's optimism in his concept of play: "the substitution of given and existing, present, pieces" (292).
-Much of this spirit resides in the abandonment of any sort of new humanism.
-This acceptance of the inevitable allows for considerable relief – evident in the designation of the loss of center as a non-center – as well as the opportunity to affirm and cultivate play, which enables humanity and the humanities "to pass beyond man and humanism" (292).
+Derrida not only fostered Nietzsche's work but evolved it within the sphere of language; in doing so, he acquired and employs Nietzsche's optimism in his conception of the 'play' of language - that is inherent in language - as being far more than just "the substitution of given and existing, present, pieces".
+Much of this spirit resides in the abandonment of any sort of new humanism; this acceptance of the inevitable allows for considerable relief – evident in the designation of the loss of center as a non-center – as well as the opportunity to affirm and cultivate play, which enables humanity and the humanities "to pass beyond man and humanism".

+In Deleuzean ontology

+In Gilles Deleuze's ontology, affirmation is defined as a positive power of a self-driven differentiation of forces that is opposed to the sublated interdependence of opposites of the Hegelian dialectic.
+In Difference and Repetition Deleuze connects his concept of ontological intensive quantities to that which "affirms even the lowest".
+This is paralleled somewhat in Nietzsche's idea that the Eternal Return had "welded the furthest to the nearest, and fire to spirit and joy to sorrow and the wickedest to the kindest" in the heart of his character Zarathustra.